tanishabisht/Fullstack-FlightBookingFrontend/README.md

 # Flight Booking Frontend

-[This](https://github.com/tanishabisht/Flight-Booking-Backend) repository contains the backend for this application.
-The application is written in React JS, and the state is maintained via React Hooks.
+This repository contains the frontend for a flight booking application.
+The backend can be found [here](https://github.com/tanishabisht/Fullstack-FlightBookingBackend).
+The application is built using React JS, with state management via React Hooks, and styled entirely with SCSS.
-The style is done entirely with scss.

-## How to run it locally
+## Intructions to run the application

-1. Firstly make sure your have the following installed in your system
+1. Ensure you have the following installed on your system:
-   - node version: v16.13.2
-   - npm version: 8.19.2
+   - Node version: v16.20.2
+   - `nvm install v16.20.2`
+   - `nvm use v16.20.2`
-2. Clone the repository and Open in your suitable development environment (e.g. VS Code)
+2. Clone the repository and open it in your preferred development environment (e.g., VS Code).
-3. Open the terminal of the editor and type:
+3. Open the terminal in your editor and run:
-   - `npm install` to install all the node packages and dependancies from [`package.json`](/package.json)
+   - `npm install` to install all the node packages and dependencies from [`package.json`](/package.json).
-   - `npm start` or `node app.js` to run the server
+   - `npm start` to start the server.

-## Deployment
+## Screenshot

-The frontend for this application is deployed using GitHub pages The backend for this application is deployed using Heroku to the following URL: https://flight-booking-cigs.herokuapp.com

-## How to use it

 ![How To Image](/howTo.png)

-- `STEP 1:` Enter the origin, destination and date when you want to book the flight
+1. **Enter Details**: Input the origin, destination, and date for your flight.
-- `STEP 2:` Wait for the Results
+2. **View Results**: Wait for the search results.
-- `STEP 3:` Choose the flight you would like to book
+3. **Choose Flight**: Select the flight you want to book.
-- `STEP 4:` Enter your personal details: name, email id, phone number
-- `NOTE:` Make sure your details are entered correctly specially your email id else you wont receive confirmation in your mail.
+4. **Enter Personal Details**: Provide your name, email, and phone number.
+   - **Note**: Ensure your email is correct to receive the booking confirmation.
-- `STEP 5:` Once done, you will be directed to the confirmation page.
+5. **Confirmation**: You will be directed to the confirmation page once done.

-CONGRATULATIONS!
-YOU HAVE SUCCESSFULLY BOOKED YOUR FLIGHT

-## Tech Stacks Used
+**Congratulations!
+You have successfully booked your flight.**

+## Technologies used

 `React JS` `formik` `axios` `emailjs-com` `date-fns` `node-sass` `react-loading` `react-toastify` `gh-pages`